 Why is it so bad?
 Influenza, the virus that causes the flu, has the ability to mutate every year.
 This is why everyone needs yearly flu shots.
 This year’s strain is particularly nasty, and is making everyone really sick.
 The flu can be spread as far as 6 feet away by coughing, and can live on surfaces for up to 8 hours.

 People die of the flu each year.
 The more cases of flu, the more deaths there are.
 Who is most at risk from the flu?
 Children younger than 2, the elderly and anyone with compromised immune systems or chronic diseases.
 How can you protect yourself from the flu?
-Get your flu shot or flu mist!
+Get the flu vaccine!
 This year’s vaccine is a good match for the current flu strain.
 The other way to protect yourself and your family is frequent hand washing.
 You can help stop the spread of flu by staying home from work or school when sick.

 Here are the top 5 ways to tell the difference between a cold and the flu: